RadicalTeapot/DaisyCloudSeed/README.md

 ```
 Or run the (default) task in VSCode `Build and program DFU`

+## Notes
+The number of delay lines is higher in Mono mode than in Stereo mode (5 in Mono vs 2 per channel in Stereo) to keep required processing within the CPU limits.

 # Control

 | Control | Description | Comment |